michaelboth/Takyon/lib/README.txt

 Windows
   Required:
     - Visual Studio 2019 or greater x64 console
-  May also need Posix threads depending on the interconnects used:
     - pthreads4w is installed
       1. Get the source code from: https://sourceforge.net/projects/pthreads4w/
       2. Unzip, rename to 'pthreads4w' and put in the C:\ folder